altocodenl/tagaway/readme.md

    - Video player still has 'rotate' option in bottom center of viewer.
    - 'Untagged' should allow intersection.
 When I'm in 'untagged' I still have available the year semi tags (and eventually the geo tags).
 As of now, if I'm in 'untagged' and click on a year tag, I'm taken to the year tag and the system forgets the 'untagged'.
 If I want to see what 'untagged' photos I have for a particular year, so that I can apply the corresponding tags to them, I can't.
 Same happens if I'm in a particular year: 'untagged' is an option, but when I click my year is overriden and only 'untagged' are left.
    - [BUG] on pics without thumbnail, don't rotate if metadata is picked up by browser?
+   - Align "add new tag" button to the right.
    - Untagged tagging: add "commit tags" button and warning if you leave selection or page.
+   - When clicking on no man's land, unselect.

 - Geotagging enable/disable.
    - last server tests